-A unique feature in the CC1020 device is the very fine frequency resolution.
+A unique feature in the CC1021 device is the very fine frequency resolution.
 This can be used for temperature compensation of the crystal if the temperature drift curve is known and a temperature sensor is included in the system.
 Even initial adjustment can be performed using the frequency programmability.
 This eliminates the need for an expensive TCXO and trimming in some applications.
-For more details refer to AN027 Temperature Compensation by Indirect Method (SWRA065).